How do I get a campus job?

 Direct Stafford Loan: repayment begins six months after you graduate, withdraw or drop to less than half-time enrollment.

-Direct Unsubsidized Stafford Loan: repayment of interest begins immediately.
+Direct Unsubsidized Stafford Loan: interest begins to accrue immediately, although you do not need to make payments in school.
 Repayment of the principal balance and interest begins six months after you graduate, withdraw or drop to less than half time enrollment.

 Direct PLUS Loan: (this is a parent loan) repayment typically begins 60 days after the loan is fully disbursed.
 For most loans the second/final disbursement is in January, so that would mean repayment starts sometime in March.
 Starting July 1, 2008 parents may defer payment on new loans until 6 months after the student graduates.
 However, interest must be paid or capitalized during this period.
 Please contact the Direct Loan Servicer for specific information.